TestComplete supports testing of various Web controls. The sections below describe how you can test these controls in detail.

 TestComplete can handle these controls without any preliminary preparations.
 Dynamic controls are typically recognized either as

 Onscreen objects, or as special program objects that extend the controls’ functionality, like the above-mentioned program objects, Flex program objects, Java program objects or some other.
 Additionally, you can configure the object mapping scheme to improve recognition of dynamic controls.
-See the Simulating user actions over web application framework controls section in the Testing Web Applications topic for details.
+See the Technologies and Frameworks section in the Supported Web Browsers topic and the Support for Web Controls topic for details.

 The plugins support the following browsers: